-over all stopping times $\tau\in\mathcal T$, always with the identification $\P^*\equiv \P^1$.
-(Such a stopping time turns out to exist, and indeed to have the form (\ref{4.8_st}) below.)
-It is clear from \eqref{4.5.5} that the infimum over $\tau\in\mathcal T$ of the quantity in \eqref{4.8} takes values in $[-\Var(X),0]$.
+Such a stopping time turns out to exist, and indeed to have the form (\ref{4.8_st}) below.
+It is clear also from \eqref{4.5.5}, that the infimum over $\tau\in\mathcal T$ of the quantity in \eqref{4.8} takes values in $[-\Var(X),0]$.